-However, there is a possibility to massively boost your operational performance: Visualize and provide your most important KPIs in real-time — to all related staff.
+However, there is a possibility to boost your operational performance massively: Visualize and provide your most important KPIs in real-time — to all related staff.

 As always, it’s all about people and all about psychology.

-So, here are 3 facts, why real-time KPIs will boost your operational performance:
+So, here are three facts, why real-time KPIs will boost your operational performance:

 Employees will be more focused

-There are a lot of psychological studies analysing the effect of how situational awareness improves work and work results.
-Although it is very complex to quantify, all of the studies come to the results, that being aware of a situation massively improves your work.
+There are a lot of psychological studies analyzing the effect of how situational awareness improves work and work results.
+Although it is very complex to quantify, all of the reviews come to the result, that being aware of a situation massively improves your work.

 People love to reach goals

-We love to reach goals, don’t we?
-And trying to reach or finally reaching the goals in terms of punctuality, stability, etc. boost the motivation of your staff.
-However, there’s pitfall — and this one again is psychological: Cause and effect.
-To ultimately boost an employee’s motivation, it is important to directly show the effect (of course, with real-time KPIs :)).
-Although, the human brain is brilliant in many ways, it lacks potential to bring together cause and effect — at least if not directly and timely linked (just think about junk food: We all know that junk food is not healthy, but since the effect is far in the future we underestimate that).
+Although the human brain is brilliant in many ways, it lacks the potential to bring together cause and effect — at least if not directly and timely linked.
+Think about junk food: We all know that junk food is not healthy, but since the result is far in the future, we underestimate that).

-Again, showing the direct effect of employee’s work and reached goals, will boost an employee’s motivation.
-From experience I can tell you it is unbelievable how hard people work to reach the for example the punctuality goal of a day.
+Again, showing the direct effect of an employee’s work and reaching goals will boost an employee’s motivation.
+From experience, I can tell you it is unbelievable how hard people work to achieve them, for example, the punctuality goal of a day.